dieselrabbit/aquaconnectpy/README.md

 # aquaconnectpy
-Library to interface with Pro Logic pool controller through Aqua Connect bridge
+Library to interface with Pro Logic pool controller through Aqua Connect bridge.

+This is a work in progress.